-3.1 Sensor Calibration and Configuration
+3.1 Sensor calibration and configuration

 Most VIO algorithms require configuration files that specify sensor parameters.
 These include IMU noise densities and biases, camera intrinsics, and the transformation matrices between cameras and IMUs.
 For instance, OpenVINS uses the IMU profile in the high-frequency propagation steps, while camera intrinsic and extrinsic parameters are needed during measurement updates.
-Typically, these values are obtained through calibration tools such as Kalibr(Rehder et al. 2016), but collecting required calibration data in simulation is challenging.
+Typically, these values are obtained through calibration tools such as Kalibr (Rehder et al. 2016), but collecting required calibration data in simulation is challenging.
 We address this issue by setting ground truth values for these critical parameters and configuring calibration settings based on sensor datasheets, making integration straightforward while reflecting true sensor characteristics.

-3.2 Initialization for Visual Odometry
+3.2 Support for VIO initialization